 In prior years in accordance with the accounting standards for not-for-profit organizations generally accepted in Bermuda and Canada, the Board was not required to record tangible capital assets as its average annual revenue was less than \$500,000.
-However as of the 2020 fiscal year, the Board's average annual revenue is above that threshold.
-Therefore tangible assets would be recorded at cost and amortized over expected useful life.
-There were no tangible capital assets purchased in the current fiscal year.
+However, over the past three years, the average revenue of the Board has exceeded the threshold.
+The Board is currently working on a capitalization policy to be effective March 31, 2024.
+Note 5 outlines the amount expensed in the current year.